-The Richard Murray Endowed Scholarship was established in 2008 for the purpose of honoring Dr. Richard Murray's service to the Houston community and 40 years of teaching and research at the University of Houston.
+The Richard Murray Endowed Scholarship was established in 2008 for the purpose of honoring Dr. Richard Murray's service to the Houston community and over 50 years of teaching and research at the University of Houston.

 An Overview of Dr. Murray's Accomplishments

 - Taught political science at UH since 1966

 Founded the Hobby Center for Public Policy (HCPP) in 1981 with a small group of UH faculty

 Co-authored Pro-Growth Politics Change and Governance in Houston (1991)

 Served as director of the HCPP from 1996-2006

 Created the HCPP’s Houston Government Internship Program in 1996